 Inspired by a hydrogel Bader developed back in 2007 (which he explains eliminated the needs for skin grafts in certain burn victims—I actually saw the remarkable before and after photos, and my jaw nearly dropped to the floor), both face cream formulas build off the technology to encourage "optimal skin environment," which in turn, the brand explains, "supports the body's innate renewal processes."
 For some context, these renewal processes can slow, turn off completely, or change as we get older or are exposed to damaging environmental factors.

 Additionally, the high-tech formula is said to be so inclusive and benefit-rich that it will replace every step in your skincare routine following your go-to cleanser.
-Yep, according to the brand, you'll no longer have need for toners, serums, or any other kind of moisturizers, as the cream works best unburdened by competing formulas sitting on top of the skin.
-So, just in case you're understandably balking at the price (we did too), there's that to consider.
-And while the brand claims you can combine both the rich cream—a heavier, slightly more luxurious formula—and the regular—a lighter-weight version but with all the same benefits, you definitely don't need both.
+Yep, according to the brand, you'll no longer need toners, serums, or any other kind of moisturizers as the cream works best unburdened by competing formulas sitting on top of the skin.
+So, just in case you're understandably balking at the price (we did, too), there's that to consider.
+And while the brand claims you can combine both the rich cream (a heavier, slightly more luxurious formula) and the regular (a lighter-weight version but with all the same benefits), you definitely don't need both.

 But Do They Work?

-According to the brand (and, with correct usage, roughly two pumps applied to dry, clean skin morning and night), you'll notice positive differences in the skin both immediately and in the long term.
-So, obviously, Editorial Director Faith Xue; my 70-year-old makeup artist mother, Elise; and I all had to try the cream to see how our skin would fare.
+According to the brand, with correct usage (roughly two pumps applied to dry, clean skin morning and night), you'll notice positive differences in the skin both immediately and in the long term.
+So, obviously, Byrdie Editorial Director Faith Xue; my 71-year-old makeup artist mother, Elise; and I all had to try the cream to see how our skin would fare.

 The literature claims users will notice an almost immediate improvement in brightness, plumpness, and hydration.
 Then, with diligent usage, one can expect a decrease in things like wrinkles, fine lines, age spots, and redness as time goes on, in addition to a consistent increase in overall skin health, elasticity, and even skin tone.
 Interestingly, across the board, all three of us noticed the impressive results the brand claimed we would notice immediately, like improved brightness, hydration, and plumpness.